fpereiro/gotoB/readme.md

 When the view needs to be redrawn, the responder will be matched.
 The responder (or rather, the `rfun`) will invoke the same `vfun` (but passing new data to it) and pass the old version of the view plus the new version of the view to the function `B.redraw`.
 This is the *redraw* flow.

 To make things more interesting, reactive views can be nested - actually, almost any non-trivial application needs nested reactive views. `B.view` uses a few tricks to manage this complexity:
-- If a reactive view has reactive views as children, it links both the parent and the children with some extra fields in the responder.
+- If a reactive view has reactive views as children, it links both the parent and the children together through some extra fields in the respective responders.
 - Children reactive views have a responder with a lower priority than that of their reactive parent.
-In case that both need to be redrawn at the same time, the parent's redrawing takes priority, since that will also require a redraw of the children.
+In case that both the parent and the child need to be redrawn at the same time, the parent's redrawing takes priority, since that will also require a redraw of the children.
 So `B.view` also takes care to reduce the priority of all nested reactive views.
 The outermost reactive views will have a priority of -1, their immediate children a priority of -2, and so forth.

 When a redraw happens, we need to do two things:
 - Update the DOM.